Cupping Therapy

 For a few hours after receiving cupping avoid adding excess heat or cold to the body.
 Ensure that the cupped areas remain covered and so protected from the cold and wait 2-4 hours before having a shower, bath, hot tub or sauna.

-Cupping strongly effects the movement of fluid throughout the body so I advise that you make sure that you’re hydrated post cupping treatment.
+Cupping strongly effects the movement of fluid throughout the body so I advise that you make sure that you’re hydrated pre and post cupping treatment.